Pathophysiology of Epistaxis

 The general examination should look for signs of bleeding disorders, including petechiae, purpura, and perioral and oral mucosal telangiectasias as well as any intranasal masses.

 Alternatively, a nasal tampon of expandable foam may be inserted.
-Coating the tampon with a topical ointment, such as bacitracin or mupirocin, may help.
+Coating the tampon with a topical ointment, such as bacitracin or mupirocin, may help, both as a lubricant and as prophylaxis against infection.
 If these methods are ineffective, various commercial nasal balloons can be used to compress bleeding sites.

-As another alternative, an anterior nasal pack consisting of ½-in petrolatum gauze may be inserted; up to 72 in of gauze may be required.
+As another alternative, an anterior nasal pack consisting of 1 cm (½ in) petrolatum gauze may be inserted; up to 175 cm (72 in) of gauze may be required.
 This procedure is painful, and analgesics usually are needed; it should be used only when other methods fail or are not available.

 Posterior bleeding may be difficult to control.
 Commercial nasal balloons are quick and convenient; a gauze posterior pack is effective but more difficult to position.
 Both are very uncomfortable; IV sedation and analgesia may be needed, and hospitalization is required.